PhilemonKirlles/Noted/README.md

 ## Purpose

-A utility applecation for note taking.
+A utility application for note taking.

 ### User Story